Funding pathways

 RARI is a nationally competitive grant program formed in partnership between the Department of War and the Department of the Interior that uses Land and Water Conservation Fund dollars to enhance recreational opportunities near military installations.
 Per the program: projects must provide outdoor recreation opportunities and promote compatible land uses in the vicinity of, or ecologically related to, a military installation or military airspace, and/or maintain or enhance disaster resilience.

-Eligibility is the precise inverse of how most federal grants work — to be eligible, a project must be inside a REPI Partnership Opportunity Area or a designated Sentinel Landscape.
-That's exactly the geography the Lewis & Clark 360 corridors occupy.
+Eligibility works in reverse of most federal grants: a project must be inside a REPI Partnership Opportunity Area or a designated Sentinel Landscape.
+That is exactly the geography these corridors occupy.
 And per the program's own guidance, projects inside Sentinel Landscapes are 'more highly prioritized.'

 Funding to date